 8) Wolf spiders (Anoteropsis spp.)

-Wolf spiders are small spiders with a body length of about 7 mm.
-They are native to New Zealand.
-They are an active hunter with good eyesight.
+These spiders are small – the Wolf spider size is a body length of about 7mm.
+They are native to New Zealand and are an active hunter with good eyesight.

-It hunts by day and are able to catch insects bigger than itself.
-They are fast runners.
-Female carries white egg sac, attached to her spinnerets, for several weeks.
+What do wolf spiders eat?
+They hunt by day and are able to catch insects much bigger than themselves, and even other spiders as they are very fast runners.
+Females carry a white egg sac attached to their spinnerets for several weeks.

 Signs of a spider infestation

 In general, spiders can be found in dark, secluded areas, both in your home and garden.

 Look for spider webs – The size and shape of spider webs vary by species.
 Some are orb-shaped while others are funnel-shaped.